FFmpeg/FFV1/ffv1.md

 ### slice\_pixel\_width

-`slice_pixel_width` is the width in Pixels of the slice.
+`slice_pixel_width` is the width in pixels of the Slice.
 It is defined as the following:

 ```
 floor(